Ate329/cloudflare-DDNS-script/README.md

 # cloudflare DDNS Script

 cloudflare-DDNS-script is a Bash script that automatically updates Cloudflare DNS records with your current external IP address.
-It supports both IPv4 and IPv6, and can update multiple domains simultaneously.
+It supports both IPv4 and IPv6, and can update multiple domains across different Cloudflare zones simultaneously.
 This script is particularly useful for any user who has a dynamic IP address and wants to keep their Cloudflare DNS records up to date without having an additional DDNS provider.

 ## Features

 - Updates both A (IPv4) and AAAA (IPv6) records
-- Supports multiple domains
+- Supports multiple domains across different Cloudflare zones
 - Uses multiple sources to reliably fetch public IP addresses
 - Configurable Time To Live (TTL) and proxy settings
 - Optional Telegram notifications for successful updates